 SECTION 5.
 Additional Enforcement Information

 SECTION 5.1.
 Employees should be aware that the federal Equal Employment Opportunity Commission (EEOC) serves as a neutral fact finder to investigate and resolve harassment complaints in employment.
-Employees who believe that they have been harassed may file a complaint directly with the EEOC by contacting the nearest office of the EEOC at (insert contact info).
+Employees who believe that they have been harassed may file a complaint directly with the EEOC by contacting the nearest office of the EEOC.